eonu/sigment/README.md

     </div>
 </p>

-> **Disclaimer**: Although the core functionality of this package is implemented, it still requires testing.
+> **Disclaimer**: Although the core functionality implementation of this package is done, it still requires testing.

 ## What is data augmentation?